Proposed SEC SPAC Rules: What You Need to Know

 Maintain a Clean House

-No one wants to buy or invest into a messy company.
+No one wants to buy or invest in a messy company.
 Take the perspective of a potential buyer or investor and address any possible issues ahead of time to streamline the process and make life as easy as possible for that outside party.
-Likewise, you should rightfully assume that a buyer or investor is going to go through your QOE with a fine tooth comb, your adjustments to EBITDA in particular.
+Likewise, you should rightfully assume that a buyer or investor is going to go through your QofE with a fine tooth comb, your adjustments to EBITDA in particular.